Indochina wars

-During the aftermath of World War II and the Cold War, the Indochina wars (Chiến tranh Đông Dương) were a series of wars which were waged in Indochina from 1945 to 1991, by communist forces (mainly ones led by Vietnamese communists) against the opponents (mainly the Vietnamese nationalists, Trotskyists, the State of Vietnam, the Republic of Vietnam, the French, American, Laotian royalist, Cambodian and Chinese communist forces).
+During the aftermath of World War II and the Cold War, the Indochina wars (Chiến tranh Đông Dương) were a series of wars which were waged in Indochina from 1945 to 1991, by communist forces (mainly ones led by Vietnamese communists) against the opponents (mainly the Vietnamese nationalists, Trotskyists, the State of Vietnam, the Republic of Vietnam, the French, American, Laotian royalist, Cambodian royalist, and Chinese communist forces).
 The term "Indochina" referred to former French Indochina, which included the current states of Vietnam, Laos, and Cambodia.
 In current usage, it applies largely to a geographic region, rather than to a political area.
 The wars included: